davidlj95/ngx/projects/ngx-meta/src/README.md

 Use a service.
 Use routes' data.
 Set it up in a flash! 🚀

-> [!NOTE]
-> Current version is a beta.
-APIs are now very stable and very open for feedback.
-> Version 1.0.0 will be published after it has been in the wild for a while

 ## Motivation

 You have a nice Angular-powered website.
 You want to improve its SEO and decide to add some metadata in your pages.
 You also enable [Server Side Rendering (SSR)][SSR] so when search engines visit your site, metadata elements are already in the HTML returned by the server.
 You start adding nice `<meta name="description">` to describe your home page.
 Then Open Graph metadata like `<meta property="og:title">` [to customize social cards / link previews](https://www.freecodecamp.org/news/what-is-open-graph-and-how-can-i-use-it-for-my-website/).
 You use [Angular's `Meta` APIs][Angular Meta APIs] to insert those in your DOM.
 All good so far 😊